Share to: share facebook share twitter share wa share telegram print page

 New York, United States

-James Harting Madole (July 7, 1927 – May 6, 1979) was an American fascist and leader of the National Renaissance Party in the United States.
+James Harting Madole (July 7, 1927 – May 6, 1979) was an American neo-Nazi and leader of the National Renaissance Party in the United States.
 He is now recognized as a pivotal figure in the development of post-war occult-fascism.[1]

 Biography

 In 1945, Madole founded the Animist Party.[2]
-By 1947, it had dissolved.[third-party source needed]
+By 1947, it had dissolved.[independent source needed]

 Madole founded the National Renaissance Party in New York City in 1948.
 The name was inspired by Adolf Hitler's "Last Political Testament" before his suicide, which hoped for a "radiant renaissance" for Nazism.[3]